hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 with any 3rd party.

-At the same time, I would request the central govt to go for a more structured phase wise, dose aware vaccination drive, rather than the current musical chair, everyone is needed to participate in till one gets vaccinated.
+At the same time, I would request the central govt to go for a more structured phase wise, dose aware vaccination drive, rather than the current musical chair, that the unconnected commoners are needed to participate in currently, till one gets vaccinated.

 Also if the cowin site itself provides a state level view in one shot, then there would be no need for this program, Unless one is looking at extending this with automatic periodic check